Sprite Logo

 Sprite Logo 2006

 In 2006, the style of the logo changed completely.
-The “Sprite” lettering was white, with a double blue outline.
-Letter spacing was missing.
-The word was aligned horizontally to fit on top of huge green and yellow symbol, consisting of two “petals” in a silver frame.
-This element occupied more than half of the space.
-It appeared instead of lemon and lime, which used to replace the dot over the “i.”
+The “Sprite” lettering became white, with a double blue outline.
+There were no intervals between the letters.
+The word was aligned horizontally to fit on top of a huge green-and-yellow symbol consisting of two “petals” in a silver frame.
+This element took up more than half of the space.
+It appeared in place of the lemon and lime that used to replace the dot over the “i.”

 2008 – 2009